-- When meeting, keep the dog on a leash until you are sure he won’t harm your cat.
+- When meeting, keep the dog on a leash until you are sure they won’t harm your cat.

-- Reward the dog when he’s around the cat but not focused on her.
+- Reward the dog when they’re around the cat but not focused on them.

 - Continue the on-leash introductions until both animals are comfortable.